IU-PR/Capstone_project/content/docs/2024/Bookrooms/week2.md

 - Registration/Authentication: Handle user registration and authentication using Google SSO, including storing user information and handling password resets.

 - User Roles: Define different user roles (Student, Faculty, Admin) and manage permissions accordingly.

-??? - Profile Management: Allow users to update their profile information, including contact details and preferred notification settings.
+- Contact Information: The profile information (email) can be used by users to communicate with each other.

 Room Management Module:

 - Room Data Storage:  Store room details (name, capacity, location, facilities, type) in the PostgreSQL database.

 - Availability Management: Track room availability in real-time, considering existing bookings and room capacity.
-Use a scheduling system (potentially time-based) to manage room availability.
+Use a time-based scheduling system to manage room availability.

 - Room Visualization:  Use Three.js to create the interactive 3D model of the university, allowing users to easily identify room locations.